 Dogs do not sweat like humans.
 They begin to pant and drool when they get too hot.
-The extra air cools their saliva and helps evaporation in their lungs, and reduces their body temperature.
+The extra air cools their saliva, helps evaporation in their lungs and reduces body temperature.
 Their blood vessels will also expand in their ears, face, and feet to get more blood exposed to the air to cool down.

-Because the body temperature of a dog is already higher than yours, they do not have very far to go before it pushes into dangerous levels.
+Because a dog’s body temperature is already higher than yours, they do not have very far to go before it pushes into dangerous levels.
 The very thing that makes your pet such a great cuddle buddy when it is cold outside puts them in danger when it is hot out.
 Even a 4-degree temperature spike in your dog could be lethal, possibly causing internal damage if left too long.

 Signs of Heatstroke